dsbowen/Hemlock/docs_md/tutorial/data.md

             ...
 ```

 **Note.** When a participant submits a page, the questions' data are recorded in a `data` attribute.
 A question's data will be added to the data frame if and only if you set its `var` attribute.
-However, data will be stored in a question's `data` attribute whether or not the `var` attribute is set.
+However, data will be stored in a question's `data` attribute whether or not the variable is set.

 ## Downloading data

 Run your survey locally, fill in the demographics page, and continue to the end of the survey.
 Your data will be recorded in the database.

 To download your data, navigate to <http://localhost:5000/download> in your browser.
 Select 'Data frame', then click the download button.
-This will download a zip file containing your data in .csv format.
+This will download a zip file containing your data in `.csv` format.

-Take a look at the data.
-In addition to what we've already covered, there are a few things to notice:

-1. Variables like `GenderMaleIndex` and `GenderFemaleIndex` record the order in which a question displayed its choices.
-2. The data of questions for which you can select multiple choices are automatically one-hot encoded.
-For example, if `RaceWhite` and `RaceAsian` are both 1, and the rest of the race variables are 0, this means means the participant is part White and part Asian.
+Note that the data of questions for which you can select multiple choices are automatically one-hot encoded.
+For example, if `RaceWhite` and `RaceBlack` are both 1, and the rest of the race variables are 0, this means means the participant is part White and part Black.

 ## Summary